maxpatiiuk/alia/README.md

 The ultimate Drewgon compiler and interpreter.

-// TODO: rename the language
+// TODO: rename the language (check for references to dg, dgc, dragon, Drewgon)

 Written in TypeScript.